-One of the weightiest decisions a person injured in an accident will need to make is whether to settle or take his case to trial.
+One of the weightiest decisions a person injured in an accident will need to make is whether to settle or take the personal injury case to trial.
 The decision is unique to the facts of the case and his financial and personal circumstances.
 One size does not fit all.
-Starting with our very first meeting, Lipkin & Apter will endeavor to keep you honestly informed about the strengths and weaknesses of your case- to view it through our eyes.
+Starting with our very first meeting, the Lipkin & Apter attorneys will endeavor to keep you honestly informed about the strengths and weaknesses of your case- to view it through our eyes.
 While we will not hesitate to counsel you in this regard, ultimately, we cannot settle a case, nor reject a settlement, without your permission.
 What are some of the factors you should consider in deciding whether to settle or proceed to trial?

 Can You Win?